Highly Pathogenic Avian Influenza update

 Sick or dead domestic birds (chickens, turkeys, gamebirds, domestic ducks, etc.) should be reported to Department of Agricultural Resources Division of Animal Health at 617-626-1795 or through this online reporting form.

 Sick or dead wild birds should be reported to the Department of Fish and Game Division of Fisheries and Wildlife (MassWildlife) using the online form found at mass.gov/reportbirds

 June 6, 2022- Notice to All Veterinarians with Bird-Owning Clients-The Department appreciates your assistance in sharing awareness of HPAI.
 It is also important however to ensure that poultry including chickens, ducks, geese, and other domestic birds receive veterinary care in a timely fashion.
 This link contains some suggestions for screening these poultry client’s calls that can guide veterinary practices in their intake protocols.

-Protect Your Flock - See MDAR’s biosecurity recommendations (.pdf flyer in English).
+Protect Your Flock - See MDAR's Biosecurity Information below.

 The risk of humans contracting HPAI from infected birds is very, very low.
 Humans that are most at risk of becoming infected are individuals that have prolonged close contact with sick or dead birds.
 More information can be found in this Frequently Asked Questions About Avian Flu document created by MDPH, MDAR, and MDFW.